 'CAUSE I FEEEEEEEL Explanation From the chorus of the show's second OP song, which is sung entirely in English.

-COMEDY!Explanation (with spoilers!)
-The anime was marketed as aRomantic Comedy.
+COMEDY!Explanation The anime was marketed as aRomantic Comedy.
 Viewers were first whamed by the Downer Beginning, and after that, the manga spoilers that started to circulate.
-Rom Com is still a part of the series, with emphasis on "a part."
+Rom Com elements still exist in this series, but it's just half what this story was about.

 MOTHER OF THE YEARExplanation The Downer Beginning started it, but some translated manga has cemented her status.
-A similar meme exists for the father and even Hiyori Moritani, Manabe's childhood friend
+A similar meme exists for the father and even Hiyori Moritani, Manabe's childhood friend.
+A Sincerity Mode version also exists for Manabe, mainly due to the fact he's one of the rare decisive anime boyfriends in the past few years.

-The ride never ends!Explanation (with Spoilers!)
+The ride never ends!Explanation (Spoilers warning!)
 Some people might be fooled into thinking that after the Downer Beginning or even episode 2, the anime becomes a pure Rom Com.
 Simply put, it never does.
+The line itself is taken from a RollerCoaster Tycoon meme (Mr. Bones Wild Ride).

 From Berserk: "Homoerotic waterfights!"
 Explanation From the famous Ho Yay filled scene where a naked Griffith throws water on Guts.)